8 things people hate most about your customer care. And how to fix it

 How to fix it?

-1. Keep a live agent handy.
+Keep a live agent handy.
 Implementing a perfect self-service loop takes time.
 Defining fallback rules for your self-service help.
-For example, if your bot/conversational IVR doesn’t understand customer requests after o1-2 tries, it should immediately connect to a live agent.
+For example, if your bot/conversational IVR doesn’t understand customer requests after 1-2 tries, it should immediately connect to a live agent.

 COMPLAINT #4

 What’s the issue?
 This one is self-explanatory.
-Rudeness obviously leads to unhappy customers
+Rudeness leads to unhappy customers

 Why does it happen?
 Overworked agents may be rude.
 Untrained agents may come across as rude.
 And connecting customers belonging to one culture with agents belonging to another culture can lead to the perception of rudeness, even if none was intended.

 The simplest way to measure dissatisfaction is to route a customer to an IVR/survey at the end of a call or chat.
-Rude agents can be cited as an option under “cause for dissatisfaction”, to help pinpoint if this is what is making your customer see red.
-Alternately Speech analytics can be used to catch any rude words/phrases used by the agent during the call.
+Rude agents can be called out under a question inquiring about the cause for dissatisfaction, to help pinpoint if this is what is making your customer see red.
+Alternately speech analytics can be used to catch ‘rude’ or offensive language used by the agent during the call.

 How to fix it?